Towards a classification of mixed-state topological orders in two dimensions: Generalities

 For ground states, a gapped phase is defined as an equivalence class of short-range correlated GGS, where the equivalence relation is given in terms of quasi-local unitary circuits (QLUCs), with at most $\rm polylog$ depth in the system size.
 Namely, two GGSs belong to the same phase if and only if they can be mapped to each other by a QLUC.
 Here, QLUC serves as a model for quasi-adiabatic evolution generated by a gapped local Hamiltonian.

 A natural generalization of QLUCs to mixed states is a quasi-local quantum channel (QLC), e.g., a finite time evolution generated by a local Lindbladian.
 However, because quantum channels are in general non-invertible, in order to define an equivalence relation, it becomes necessary to consider two-way connectedness by QLCs, which we take as the definition of mixed state phase~\cite{Ma:2022pvq, Sang:2023rsp}.
 Below, we first formalize the definition of a QLC (depicted in Fig.~\ref{fig: QLC}). \begin{definition} A quantum channel $\mathcal{N}$ is a QLC if it can be purified into a circuit $V$, whose depth scales at most as $\mathrm{polylog}(L)$ with the linear system size $L$, acting on $\mathcal{H} \otimes \mathcal{H}_A$.
 Here, $\mathcal{H}$ and $\mathcal{H}_A$ are the physical and ancillary Hilbert spaces, respectively.
-The action of $\cal{N}$ on a mixed state $\rho$ is thus given by $\Tr[V^\dagger (\rho \otimes | 0 \rangle \langle 0 | )V]$, where $| 0 \rangle$ represents a many-body product state in $\mathcal{H}_A$. \end{definition}
+The action of $\cal{N}$ on a mixed state $\rho$ is thus given by $\Tr_B[V^\dagger (\rho \otimes | 0 \rangle \langle 0 | )V]$, where $| 0 \rangle$ represents a many-body product state in $\mathcal{H}_A$, and $B$ is some subsystem, which may include $A$. \end{definition}

 Following Refs.~\cite{Ma:2022pvq, Ma:2023rji, Sang:2023rsp}, we define mixed-state TOs using the following equivalence relation: \begin{definition} Two locally-correlated mixed states $\rho_1$ and $\rho_2$ are equivalent, or belong to the same mixed-state TO, if and only if they are two-way connected by QLCs.
 Namely, there exists two QLCs $\mathcal{N}_{12}$ and $\mathcal{N}_{21}$ such that $\rho_1=\mathcal{N}_{12}(\rho_2)$ and $\rho_2=\mathcal{N}_{21}(\rho_1)$. \end{definition} We point out that this definition is closely related to the one in Ref.~\cite{Coser2019classificationof}, which essentially amounts to replacing QLCs with fast evolution by local Lindbladians.
 That is, evolution for time that grows sub-linearly (e.g. polylog) with the system size.
+We also note that, due to the definition of a QLC, one is free to add or remove ancilla without changing the mixed-state TO.